getFairAI/script-examples/variants/arb-hack/Readme.md

 **AI Models Used:** We utilized three open-source models (llama3, llama3:70b, and llama3.1:405b) to perform our inferences.
 We employed the Ollama framework, which enables us to run the models locally (https://github.com/ollama/ollama), but you could opt for any other method or even use different open-source models.
 Our code is designed to be compatible with any open-source AI model.

 Regarding hardware, we used an Nvidia GeForce 4090 to run the llama3 and llama3:70b models, while the llama3.1:405b model was set up on Runpod using three A100 GPUs.
 For a tutorial on how to do this, you can refer to https://docs.runpod.io/tutorials/pods/run-ollama.
 Again, this setup could be accomplished using other methods, but we chose the most efficient option given the limited time available during the hackathon.

-**Front-end:** We have developed a user-friendly front-end that allows users to easily select the AI model they want to use.
-With just one button press, they can generate a report based on predefined questions.
-Additionally, if users have questions about the report or wish to ask open-ended questions, the front-end enables them to do so intuitively.

-**FairAI:** As mentioned earlier, these components are deployed in the FairAI marketplace.
-In our marketplace, everything is open-source and stored on-chain using Arweave, ensuring that all AI solutions are permanently stored and available.
-This allows anyone to inspect the code, use it, integrate it into other projects, or enhance existing code, facilitating composability.
-Furthermore, connecting AI solutions with hardware providers promotes transparency, scalability, and verifiable AI.

 ## Vision